Skip to content

 /__proxer__/health/ready

-Do not route these paths to your local app.
-They are handled by the public server itself.
+Do not route those paths to your app.
+The public Proxer server handles them before application routing.